Main Content start here

 Rise in Chronic and Respiratory Diseases

-Aging & Growing Geriatric Population
+Aging and Growing Geriatric Population

 Expanding Healthcare Infrastructure

 India’s expanding healthcare infrastructure is playing a crucial role in driving the growth of the medical gases market.
-As the country invests in strengthening medical services across urban and rural areas, the demand for essential medical supplies especially gases like oxygen, nitrous oxide, and medical air—is rising rapidly.
+As the country invests in strengthening medical services across urban and rural areas, the demand for essential medical supplies especially gases like oxygen, nitrous oxide, and medical air is rising rapidly.
 In recent years, the number of government and private hospitals in India has grown significantly.
 The country currently has over 70,000 hospitals and healthcare centers, with many new facilities being developed in tier 2 and tier 3 cities.
 This expansion is increasing the need for centralized gas pipeline systems and bulk storage solutions, particularly in newly established intensive care units and operating theatres.

 As healthcare access broadens and facilities become more technologically advanced, medical gases are becoming integral to daily clinical operations.
 This infrastructure-driven growth is ensuring strong, sustained demand across India’s expanding medical landscape.